How To Use Leverage In Long-Term Investing To Increase Returns

 What does it mean to be leveraged in long-term investing?

-This can be used either by borrowing money from a bank or directly from your 100x leverage crypto exchange if that feature is an option.
+This can be used either by borrowing money from a bank or directly from a crypto exchange that offers high leverage.

 When you open positions that are bigger than what your current account balance allows for it means that you are leveraging your long-term investments.
-This is becoming increasingly popular and with many new products released to retail investors, it’s very easy to get involved.
+Access to leveraged products has become much wider and many retail platforms now offer them, which makes it simple to start using leverage but much harder to stay in control of the risk.

 However, this does not come without added risks.
 When you boost your investing schemes with funds you also run the risk of losing money faster than normal and if you fail in your stock picking, you might end up getting liquidated.